 About Jessica - Jessica Brown Fine Art

 I’m an abstract painter creating heartfelt, many layered abstract paintings from my studio in Warwickshire.
-I’m inspired by shape and colour, spontaneity and structure, what’s seen and what’s not seen.

 I use a range of materials: paint, pencil, pastels and collage, building up paintings layer by layer in an organic way.
 Through my process of adding and subtracting, burying some elements and bringing others to the fore, a rich history is created, which I hope has an emotional connection with the viewer.
 I continue working until I feel harmony and balance has been achieved and the image has been “found”.